-shall have all Samples collected on their behalf analyzed in accordance with the Sample analysis menus in the Technical Document referenced at Code Article 5.4.1; but (a) they may always ask laboratories to analyze their Samples using more extensive menus than those described in the Technical Document; and (b) they may also ask aboratories to analyze some or all of their Samples using less extensive menus than those described in the Technical Document where they have satisfied WADA that, because of the particular circumstances of their sport or discipline or nation (as applicable), as set out in the Test Distribution Plan, less extensive analysis would be appropriate.

-4.7.2 An Anti-Doping Organization may apply to WADA for a reduction in the analysis of Samples for less than the minimum levels of analysis specified for Prohibited Substances or Prohibited Methods as outlined in the TDSSA, WADA-will approve the analysis of Samples for less than the Sample analysis menu-specified in the Technical Document where it is satisfied that such an approach will lead to the most intelligent, and effective Testing programs, and efficient use of available Testing resources.

-4.7.3 The Anti-Doping Organization shall develop a written incorporate into its Test Distribution Plan a strategy for retention of Samples and the documentation relating to the collection of such Samples so as to enable the further analysis of such Samples at a later date in accordance with Code Article 6.5 and 6.6 Such strategy shall comply with the requirements of the International Standard for Laboratories and the International Standard for the Protection of Privacy and Personal Information, and shall take into account the purposes of analysis of Samples set out in Code Article 6.2, as well as (without limitation) the following elements:
+- 4.7.1 Anti-Doping Organizations shall ask laboratories to analyze the Samples they have collected in a manner that is tailored to the particular circumstances of the sport/discipline/country in question.
+In accordance with Code Article 6.4, the starting-point is that Anti-Doping Organizations shall have all Samples collected on their behalf analyzed in accordance with the Sample analysis menus specified in the Technical Document referenced at Code Article 5.4.1; but (a) they may always ask laboratories to analyze their Samples using more extensive menus than those described in the Technical Document; and (b) they may also ask laboratories to analyze some or all of their Samples using less extensive menus than those described in the Technical Document where they have satisfied WADA that, because of the particular circumstances of their sport or discipline or nation (as applicable), as set out in the Test Distribution Plan, less extensive analysis would be appropriate. - 4.7.2 WADA will approve the analysis of Samples for less than the Sample analysis menu specified in the Technical Document where it is satisfied that such an approach will lead to the most intelligent, effective and efficient use of available Testing resources. - 4.7.3 The Anti-Doping Organization shall incorporate into its Test Distribution Plan a strategy for retention of Samples and the documentation relating to the collection of such Samples so as to enable the further analysis of such Samples at a later date in accordance with Code Article 6.5.
+Such strategy shall comply with the requirements of the International Standard for Laboratories and the International Standard for the Protection of Privacy and Personal Information, and shall take into account the purposes of analysis of Samples set out in Code Article 6.2, as well as

-a) Laboratory and APMU recommendations;
+(without limitation) the following elements:

-- b) The possible need for retroactive analysis in connection with the Athlete Biological Passport program; - c) New detection methods to be introduced in the near future relevant to the Athlete, sport and/or discipline; and/or - d) Samples collected from Athletes meeting some or all of the 'high risk' criteria set out at Article 4.5.; and/or - e) Any other information made available to the Anti-Doping Organization justifying long-term storage or further analysis of Samples at the Anti-Doping Organization's discretion.
+- a.
+Laboratory recommendations; - b.
+The possible need for retroactive analysis in connection with the Athlete Biological Passport program; - c.
+New detection methods to be introduced in the near future relevant to the Athlete, sport and/or discipline; and/or - d.
+Samples collected from Athletes meeting some or all of the 'high risk' criteria set out at Article 4.5.

-4.8 Collecting whereabouts information9
+4.8 Collecting whereaboutsinformation